 "We expected a tough game," said Stamkos.
 "They're struggling as of late and they're coming back home.
 They want to come out strong and I think they did that.
 It just took us too long to wake up.
 Our goaltender played great, made some big saves and kept us in the game.
 We got a point, but it wasn't our best effort."

 The loss was just the second road defeat for the Lightning this season.
 Tampa, which is 4-1-1 away from home this year, will complete a four-game swing Saturday in San Jose.

-Lightning forward Dominic Moore is expected to miss his fourth straight game with a groin injury tonight, while defenseman Matt Smaby is questionable with a sprained ankle.
+Lightning forwardis expected to miss his fourth straight game with a groin injury tonight, while defenseman is questionable with a sprained ankle.
 Smaby has also missed Tampa's last three games.

 LA notched a shootout win in Tampa last year in the only meeting between the clubs in 2009-10.
 That win snapped a three-game series losing streak for the Kings, who are still 0-5 with a pair of ties in their last seven home tests against the Lightning.

 For more Kings news and information, be sure to read the SB Nation blog Jewels From the Crown.